tremho/alcaeus/doc/design/concept.md

 #### Permissions
 - modifies user access
  - Audience -- a set of users that has permissions independent of public
- - Band -- a set of Producers that area allowed access to each other's space as producers.
+ - Band -- a set of Producers that are allowed access to each other's space as producers.
-- Allowed Contributers -- a set of Contributors that a Producer or Band can grant Producer access to.
+- Allowed Contributers -- a set of Contributors that a Producer or Band can grant Contributor access to.
 - Friends -- if set, a limited set of users that are allowed to comment on a production.
 This one has an include/exclude rule.